jbaladeg/EFA_and_CFA/README.md

 - 🔰 IFI -> must be > .90
 - 🔰 RMSEA -> must be < .08 or <.05 (depend on the author)
 - 🔰 SRMR -> must be <.08
-- 🔰 EXTRA information -> there cannot be negative variances
+- 🔰 EXTRA information -> there cannot be negative variances and the matrix cannot be singular

 If these indices meet these criteria, the internal structure of our model is valid.